Shun'ichi Toki: Career

 He is affiliated with voice actor talent agency WITH LINE.
 He debuted as a voice actor in 2013, at the age of 24.

 At the beginning of his career, he did not get many roles or major roles, but voiced background characters in anime such as Uta no Prince-sama.
-One of his first big roles was Growth's leader Eto Koki in the Tsukipro franchise (SQ/ALIVE series), which allowed him to utilize one of his strongest points as a voice actor; his singing voice.
+One of his first big roles was Growth's leader Eto Koki in the Tsukipro franchise (SQ/ALIVE series), which allowed him to use one of his strongest points as a voice actor; his singing voice.

 His debut single, The Promised Overture (約束のOverture, Yakusoku no Overture), which was released on May 15, 2019, was the ending theme of Midnight Occult Civil Servants.
 The song was inspired by Latin American pop music to fit the character he portrayed in the anime.
 It was meant to be a catchy tune that could easily be played on the radio and something that was memorable for an anime ending theme.